tremblay/HTML-Table-to-JSON/README.md

 ### TODO
  - Override cell names/data
- - Handle html tags within a cell better (as attribute of the cell). ex: links within the cell
+ - Handle more html tags within a cell (links have been handled).
  - Do something with the style and/or class of a given cell, row, or column.
 This information could be useful in some cases and shouldn't be hard to access.
  - Code cleanup/refactor